iCliniq Logo

 Welcome to icliniq.com.

-A heart attack usually occurs in those with risk factors for ischemic heart disease such as high BP, high sugar, high cholesterol, family history of a heart attack in young age, etc. Your tests are normal thats good.
-To estimate the lifetime risk of development of atherosclerotic diseases such as stroke and heart attack, have a fasting lipid profile done and send to me.
+A heart attack usually occurs in individuals with risk factors for ischemic heart disease, such as high blood pressure, high blood sugar, high cholesterol, a family history of heart attacks at a young age, etc. It is good that your tests are normal.
+To estimate the lifetime risk of developing atherosclerotic diseases, such as stroke and heart attack, please have a fasting lipid profile done and send it to me.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!